 This is an old passageway, appearing on the oldest map of Cambridge by Richard Lyne (1574).

-This is a narrow alleyway from Kings Parade to Peas Hill (another of the Cambridge 'hills').
+This is a narrow alleyway from Kings Parade to Peas Hill.
 It runs right round St Edwards church.
 The greenery round the church and the book shops in the passage make it an attractive place to place to walk through.